Alvin-Zilverstand/Tralalero_lang/README.md

-# Trallalelo Lang
+# Tralalero Lang

 Benvenuto!
-Welcome to Trallalelo Lang, the most whimsical and brain-tickling programming language inspired by the finest Italian-flavored brainrot.
+Welcome to Tralalero Lang, the most whimsical and brain-tickling programming language inspired by the finest Italian-flavored brainrot.

 ## Getting Started

-To run a Trallalelo program, you need to have Rust installed.
+To run a Tralalero program, you need to have Rust installed.
 Then, you can use the following command:

 ```bash
 cargo run -- <file_name>.tralla